hkhanna/django-base/USAGE.md

    1. `gpg --output <project>.secret.asc --armor --export-secret-keys <project>@<domain>`
    1. Don't commit this file to the repo!
 1. Uncomment django-dbbackup section in common.py and production.py settings.
-1. In production.py settings, put the name of the backup bucket and the GPG key ID.
-1. Uncomment django-dbbackup, django-storages and python-gnupg in requirements/common.txt.
+1. Uncomment django-dbbackup and python-gnupg in requirements/common.txt.
-1. Uncomment boto3 in requirements/test.txt and requirements/production.txt
 1. Uncomment dbbackup in common.py INSTALLED_APPS.
-1. Uncomment the `AWS_*` environment variables in render.yaml.
-1. Point it at an appropriate backup bucket.
-Backups will be created in a subdirectory.
 1. Using celery beat or cron, call core.tasks.database_backup and core.tasks.media_backup as appropriate.

-# Enable AWS for media storage if desired

-1. Uncomment django-storages section in production settings.
-1. Uncomment django-storages in requirements/common.txt.
-1. Uncomment boto3 in requirements/test.txt and requirements/production.txt
-1. Uncomment the `AWS_*` environment variables in render.yaml.
-1. Create the appropriate bucket ideally named `<project>-production` and the appropriate keys.

 # Create the AWS IAM User to obtain the access keys

-If AWS access is needed, an IAM user will be needed with the following inline policy:
+Because django-storages is required, an IAM user will be needed with the following inline policy.
+If you're not using the automated backups, you can remove the first statement, but it doesn't hurt to keep it there in case you enable dbbackups someday.

 ```
 {